Canon G9 X versus Canon M10

 |Canon M3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||4.2||5||no|

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon G9 X and the Canon G9 X?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20 vs 17.9MP) with a 6% higher linear resolution.